byteduck/duckOS/README.md

 - truncate (/bin/truncate): Resizes a file.
 - chmod (/bin/chmod): Changes the mode of a file.
 - chown (/bin/chown): Changes the owner of a file.
+- free (/bin/free): Shows the amount of total, used, and free memory (use the -h flag for human-readable numbers).
 - dsh (/bin/dsh): A basic userspace shell with support for pipes (`|`) and redirections (`>`/`>>`).
   - There is only support for one redirection at a time right now.